Quartus supra

-Quartus supra vigesimum (or simply Quartus supra) is an encyclical of Pope Pius IX, published on January 6, 1873, addressed to the Armenian Catholic Church.
+Quartus supra ([Twenty-]four) is an encyclical of Pope Pius IX, dated 6 January 1873, addressed to the Armenian Catholic Church.
 The encyclical discusses the then-ongoing schism within the Patriarchate of Cilicia, the election of bishops, and supremacy of the Holy See.

 Context

 In 1867, the bull Reversurus imposed the Latin standards for electing bishops onto the Armenian Catholic Church, specifically by barring the laity from the elections.
 This led to dissension among the Armenian Catholic laity.
-Additionally, the bull merges the Eparchy of Constantinople with the Patriarchate of Cilicia.
+Additionally, the bull merged the Eparchy of Constantinople with the Patriarchate of Cilicia.

-In 1870, the First Vatican Council ruled that the Pope exercises is preserved from error when speaking ex cathedra.
-This prompted a schism within the Armenian Catholic Church in 1871 and the election of the anti-patriarch Jacob Pahtiarian.
-The schismatics seized local churches and forced the lawful Patriarch Andon Bedros IX Hassoun into exile.
-Consequently, the schismatics were excommunicated in 1872.
+In 1870, the First Vatican Council ruled that the Pope is preserved from error when speaking ex cathedra.
+This prompted a schism within the Armenian Catholic Church in 1871 and the election of the rival Catholic Armenian patriarch Jacob Pahtiarian whom the Holy See considers, along with his followers, as schismatic.
+Followers of Jacob Pahtiarian seized local churches and forced the Patriarch Andon Bedros IX Hassoun into exile.
+Consequently Jacob Pahtiarian and his followers were excommunicated in 1872.